 Loads of lawn

 Green grass can be a very attractive property feature, but only in the right conditions, and like all garden features, it requires maintenance.
-Grass needs to be watered just like any other plant, and especially during extra-dry weather conditions or when new turf is forming roots.
+Grass and your garden need to be watered just like any other plant, and especially during extra-dry weather conditions or when new turf is forming roots.
+There are also other things to keep in mind when you craving for a great lawn.
+Top-dressing a lawn will help it recover from heat stress, water stress, nutrient deficiency, and soil compaction.

 In countries where drought is a real possibility, water restrictions are a factor that can also come into play, which makes it more difficult to maintain a healthy lawn.
 Without the option of sprinklers, potential buyers might be scared off by the thought of spending hours each week watering the lawn with a watering can.